Taking a dip in a natural waterhole is a quintessential Blue Mountains summer experience. Here are five of the best places to bathe in the bush.

 JELLYBEAN POOL, GLENBROOK

 Being so close to Sydney makes this pool as busy as an urban water park in summer, but a large sandbank means there’s usually enough dry real estate to lay down your towel while you take a plunge.

 INGAR CAMPGROUND, WENTWORTH FALLS

-** UPDATE: INGAR CAMPGROUND IS CURRENTLY CLOSED.
+** UPDATE: INGAR CAMPGROUND IS CURRENTLY CLOSED TO CARS.
 Check the NSW National Parks website for updated information.

 Read more about Ingar Campground, Wentworth Falls.